leoguti85/MADAN/README.md

 ### Contact

-Please send any questions you might have about the code and/or the algorithm to <leonardo.gutierrez@list.lu> or <Alexandre.Bovet@maths.ox.ac.uk>.
+Please send any questions you might have about the code and/or the algorithm to <leoguti85@gmail.com> or <Alexandre.Bovet@maths.ox.ac.uk>.